+The decision on (non-)activation of the above Optional Scope shall be made 1 month after the design stage of the Project.

+1.3 Optional Scope 2

-1.2.3 SELLER shall deliver the third (3rd) Spare Feedwater Pump Motor fully in accordance with TS34-VNMG06 and other contractual documentation.
+1.3.1SELLER shall deliver the third (3rd) Spare Feedwater Pump Motor (DAP NPP Krsko)fully in accordance with TS34-VNMG06 and other contractual documentation.

+The above Optional Scope shall be performed against PURCHASER written authorization provided to SELLER to perform such proposed Optional Scope.

+The decision on (non-)activation of the above Optional Scope shall be made 1 month after delivery of the first motor.

+1.3.2 SELLER shall deliver spare parts as per TS No. TS34-VNMG06, Chapter 1.1.1, paragraph 11.

 The above Optional Scope shall be performed against PURCHASER written authorization provided to SELLER to perform such proposed Optional Scope.